Team-Rebirth/Lethal-Rebirth/README.md

 ### Major features

 The concept of Lethal Rebirth is simple: optimize some of the game's mechanics, increase performance, and expand the experience without losing the vanilla feel.
-This includes
+This includes:

 - **Bigger Teams**: Lobbies with up to 32 players (4-8 recommended) are now possible!
 To keep the ship from getting too crowded, a larger ship is available right away.
 - **Rebalanced Moons**: Existing moons have been adjusted in terms of scrap yield, enemy presence, and much more.
 Additional fire exits, better access to different locations, and cruiser friendliness are also included.